Kazakh oil workers renew protests after bloodshed

 "An oilmen's work dispute should by no means be confused with illegal acts by criminal elements trying to use it in their criminal interests," Russian news agencies quoted Kazykhanov as telling reporters on the sidelines of the visit.

-(Additional reporting by Raushan Nurshayeva in Astana and Mariya Gordeyeva in Almaty; Writing by Dmitry Solovyov; Editing by Peter Graff)
+(Additional reporting by Raushan Nurshayeva in Astana and Mariya Gordeyeva in Almaty; Writing by Dmitry Solobyov)